awsdocs/aws-cdk-guide/doc_source/permissions.md

 The first argument of a **grant** method is always of type [IGrantable](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.IGrantable.html)\.
 This interface represents entities that can be granted permissions—that is, resources with roles, such as the IAM objects `[Role](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.Role.html)`, `[User](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.User.html)`, and `[Group](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.Group.html)`\.

 Other entities can also be granted permissions\.
 For example, later in this topic, we show how to grant a CodeBuild project access to an Amazon S3 bucket\.
 Generally, the associated role is obtained via a `role` property on the entity being granted access\.
-Other enttites that can be granted permissions are Amazon EC2 instances and CodeBuild projects\.
+Other entities that can be granted permissions are Amazon EC2 instances and CodeBuild projects\.

 Resources that use execution roles, such as `[lambda\.Function](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html)`, also implement `IGrantable`, so you can grant them access directly \(`bucket.grantRead(lambda)`, or `grant_read` in Python\) instead of granting access to their role\.